gudatr/node-mail-service/README.md

-true,                  // Enable SSL, recommended 'mail.key',            // SSL key file, leave empty if not needed 'server.crt',          // SSL cert, leave empty if not needed 'passphrase',          // A passphrase for the webservice 'dkim_private.pem',    // A DKIM private key used for verifing your server's sending rights 'utf-8',               // DKIM file encoding 'mailkey',             // The name of your DKIM selector in your DNS configuration
+true,                  // Enable SSL, recommended 'mail.key',            // SSL key file, leave empty if not needed 'server.crt',          // SSL cert, leave empty if not needed 'passphrase',          // A passphrase for the webservice, leave empty if not needed 'dkim_private.pem',    // A DKIM private key used for verifing your server's sending rights 'utf-8',               // DKIM file encoding 'mailkey',             // The name of your DKIM selector in your DNS configuration